Color theory is both the science and art of using color.

 Pink – Traditionally, this color has been used to market products to women because it’s seen as romantic and feminine, but times change using “traditional” gender colors.

-Purple – A calming and soothing color that is often used in marketing for anti-aging beauty products.
+Purple – A calming and soothing color often used in marketing for anti-aging beauty products.

 Black – There is something always sleek and powerful about black.
 Many luxury products and brands make good use of this color.

-Each different marketing tactic requires different approaches to color, but remaining cohesive is always the most important.
-Decisions around your initial colors and design can be really difficult, and turning to a professional is always a great idea if you need some extra support.
-Here are some things to consider for choosing colors for your different branding needs.
+Each marketing tactic requires different approaches to color, but remaining cohesive is always the most important.
+Decisions around your initial colors and design can be difficult, and turning to a professional is always a great idea if you need extra support.
+Here are some things to consider when choosing colors for your branding needs.

 Logo Design and Color Theory

-It’s not easy to know where to start when creating a logo for your business.
-Every business should have a standard black and white logo for different uses, but having the main one that’s colorful will help you stand out among the most recent trends.
+It isn’t easy to know where to start when creating a logo for your business.
+Every business should have a standard black-and-white logo for different uses, but having a colorful main one will help you stand out among the most recent trends.

 Your logo is essentially the most important symbol used to represent your brand.
-Your logo should tell your brand’s story, and the color is one element that can communicate a great deal about you.
+Your logo should tell your brand’s story; the color is one element that can communicate a great deal about you.

 In another study, Labrecque and Milne discovered through their research on color differentiation in the marketplace that particular industries frequently use certain colors.
 For example, over 75% of credit card brand logos use blue, while 20% of fast-food brand logos use red.